ruby/www.ruby-lang.org/zh_cn/documentation/ruby-from-other-languages/index.md

 ### Funny method names

 In Ruby, methods are allowed to end with question marks or exclamation marks.
-By convention, methods that answer questions (i.e. <tt>Array#empty?</tt> returns **true** if the receiver is empty) end in question marks.
+By convention, methods that answer questions (i.e. `Array#empty?` returns **true** if the receiver is empty) end in question marks.
 Potentially “dangerous” methods (ie methods that modify **self** or the arguments, `exit!` etc.) by convention end with exclamation marks.
-All methods that change their arguments don’t end with exclamation marks, though. <tt>Array#replace</tt> replaces the contents of an array with the contents of another array.
+All methods that change their arguments don’t end with exclamation marks, though. `Array#replace` replaces the contents of an array with the contents of another array.
 It doesn’t make much sense to have a method like that that **doesn’t** modify self.